fieldmarschal/aoc22/README.md

-#aoc
+# aoc
-My Solution to the Advent of Code 2022
+My Solutions for Advent of Code